badgebotio/badgebot-web/README.md

 ## License

-This project is licensed under the BCL License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the [BCL License](https://douglass.io/the-bcl)

 ## Acknowledgments